 What is kin care?

-California’s kin care law authorizes employees to use up to one-half of the sick leave they accrue annually for the purposes for which employees may use sick leave designated as protected: the diagnosis, care, or treatment of an existing health condition of, or preventive care for an employee or certain family members (including designated persons) or for those reasons specified in Section III.G.3 for an employee who is a victim of a qualifying act of violence or who has a family member who is a victim of a qualifying act of violence.
+California’s kin care law authorizes employees to use up to one-half of the sick leave they accrue annually for the purposes for which employees may use sick leave designated as protected: the diagnosis, care, or treatment of an existing health condition of, or preventive care for an employee or certain family members (including designated persons) or for those reasons specified in Section III.G.3.a for an employee who is a victim of a qualifying act of violence or who has a family member who is a victim of a qualifying act of violence.
 Sick leave designated as protected includes and runs concurrently with kin care.

-Does the reinstatement of sick leave apply to a retiree who is rehired within 12 months?

-The reinstatement of sick leave does not apply to a rehired retiree who had unused sick leave converted to UCRP service credit upon their retirement under the terms and conditions of the UC Retirement Plan.
-For retirees rehired into UCRP-eligible positions, any sick leave that was not converted to UCRP service credit may be reinstated as described in Section III.C.11 of this policy.

 How does the 12-month limit for reinstatement of accrued and unused sick leave after a separation from the University apply to a laid off employee?

 A laid-off PSS employee who returns to University employment within their right to recall period or preference for reemployment period will have all previously accrued and unused sick leave reinstated.